The pros and cons of different spare tires

-A full-size spare tire looks exactly like the other tires on your vehicle, and it must be the same size.
-The brand doesn't matter as long as it's the same size.
-Here are the pros and cons of using a full-size spare tire:
+A full-size spare tire looks like the other tires on your vehicle, and it must be the same size.
+Here are the pros and cons of using a full-size spare tire.

 The compact spare tire

 A compact spare tire is not the same thing as your regular, day-to-day tires.
-Specifically, they’re a lightweight version that you can use just long enough and at low speed to reach a service station.
+Specifically, they’re a lightweight version that you can use just long enough at a low speed to reach a service station.
 Driving for long periods on a compact spare tire is dangerous and not recommended.
-Here are some more pros and cons of a compact spare tire:
+Here are some more pros and cons of a compact spare tire.

-- They’re lighter than a full-size spare, making it easier to pick them up and install.
+On the positive side a compact spare tire will leave more room in your trunk.
+A compact spare is also lighter than a full-size spare, making it easier to pick up and install.

 Some other options

 Compact and full-size tires are not the only options you have when dealing with a flat.
 Run-flat tires and tire repair kits are viable alternatives.